Skip to content

 New Bento

-3. In the Create Bento dialog, fill out all required fields:
+3. In the Create Bento dialog, fill out all required fields.
+See configure bento for background.

 Step 6: Update the labels in your workflow file